kamil-kw/Rocky_Paperusus_Scissorro/readme.md

 <a name="development"></a>
 ## 5. Development

-I tried multiple layouts & elements in my second respiratory to provide the most user friendly interface.
-The design of the website and the content was created by myself, there were no design bots used to help with development.
-I have defined responsive breakpoints based on the percentage of the most popular devices screen size used in 2021.

-The code was reviewed multiple times to ensure all dead codes are cleaned, and it's readable for the other testers/ users.
-CSS code was cleaned and condensed (in total over 200 lines of CSS code lines were removed).
-Code has been runned by HTML/ CSS beautifier to improve code outlook.

 * **All pages:**

-During the first days of the project I did use different pictures for positioning, however I changed it later to my own picture.
+During the first days of the project I did use different pictures for positioning, however I changed it later to specialy designed for this game characters.

-Original design was with only a grey color background.
-I have changed that recently to provide a more complimentary photo to the hero image.
-Based on that, I was able to apply a grey transparent box to highlight the text section.

 [Back to Table Of Content](#tableOfContents)